King's Daughters: End of recruitment and growth of the settlement

 The program was a resounding success.
-It was reported that in 1670, most of the girls who had arrived the previous year, 1669, were already pregnant and by 1671, a total of nearly 700 children were born to the filles du roi.
+It was reported that in 1670, most of the women who had arrived the previous year, 1669, were already pregnant and by 1671, a total of nearly 700 children were born to the filles du roi.
 The colony was expected to gain population self-sufficiency soon afterward.

 By the end of 1671, Talon suggested that it would not be necessary to sponsor the passage of girls for the next year, and the king accepted his advice.
 The migration briefly resumed in 1673, when the king sent 60 more girls at the request of Buade de Frontenac, the new governor, but that was the last under the Crown's sponsorship.
 Of the approximately 835 marriages of immigrants in the colony during this period, 774 included a fille du roi.
 By 1672, the population of New France had increased to 6,700, from 3,200 in 1663.

 Two-thirds of all Canadians of French descent can trace their lineage to one of the filles du roi.